• There are no suggestions because the search field is empty.

 • Supplemental Private Long-Term Care Insurance – establishes a framework for a private long-term care insurance market that supplements WA Cares.

-• Allow Individuals to Rescind Private Long-Term Care Insurance Exemptions – provide a one-time limited opportunity to permanently join WA Cares until June 30, 2028, five years after the start of premiums.
+• Allow Individuals to Rescind Private Long-Term Care Insurance Exemptions – provide a one-time limited opportunity to permanently join WA Cares until June 30, 2028, five years after the premiums start.

 • Managing Costs of Portability - The Commission recommended six options for managing the cost of portability, ultimately settling on a set of measures to offset the cost of portability.